kisom/homebrew-tap/README.md

-# Kisom Tap
+# Kyle's Homebrew Tap

 ## Formulæ

 + cert: an X.509/TLS swiss army knife
-+ ke: kyle's text editor
++ ke: kyle's editor

 ## How do I install these formulæ?